Former Recyclart site under Brussels-Chapelle station to become cultural hub again

-The aim is for SubJonction, located between Rue des Brigittines and Rue des Ursulines, to once again organise cultural and social activities, following in the footsteps of Recyclart.
+The aim is for SubJonction, between Rue des Brigittines and Rue des Ursulines, to once again organise cultural and social activities, following in the footsteps of Recyclart.
 “With this project, we are breathing new life into a place and reopening it to the neighbourhood,” said Brussels mayor Philippe Close.
 “We are also creating a space for culture, creation and encounters.”

 Related news